bprussell/starbound-console-commands/README.md

 # Starbound Console Command Guide

 Guide to getting achievements in Starbound via console commands.
-This will be a partial list.

 ## The Hopeful